130 Widgets

 Architecture Note

 This is event-driven design at work.
-The command doesn’t apply colors directly — it writes a setting and lets the config change listener do the rest.
-The benefit: every path that changes a setting (the command, the Settings UI, manually editing settings.json) triggers the same listener, so the extension always stays in sync regardless of how the change was made.
+The command doesn’t apply colors directly — it writes settings and lets the config change listener do the rest.
+Every path that changes a setting (the command, the Settings UI, manually editing settings.json) triggers the same listener, so the extension always stays in sync.
+The harmonyOffset is the key innovation — it decouples “what the user chose” (a relationship) from “what gets applied” (an absolute hue recomputed per theme).

 Event Listeners